 Collaborative Divorce in North Carolina

-Collaborative divorce is a divorce option for couples who wish to resolve their disputes peacefully, while maintaining respect for one another and without going to court.
+Collaborative divorce is an option for couples who wish to resolve their disputes peacefully while maintaining respect for one another and without going to court.
+Many couples choose to negotiate a settlement rather than going to court.
+The most popular options for negotiation in divorce is either going through a collaborative process or by going to mediation.

 Why Collaborative Divorce

 Divorce, irrespective of the reasons, is tough emotionally.
 Often the process gets more difficult due to unending litigation, which further fuels the deep seated animosity between the ‘once-married’ couple, who now practically hate each other.
 This is not only expensive, but can have severe emotional impact on the child/children.
-Collaborative divorce ensures that divorce occurs in civilized way, so that dignities of both partners are intact and with minimum impact on children.
+The Collaborative Law process ensures that divorce occurs in a civilized way so that dignities of both partners are intact and with minimum impact on children.

 Elements of Collaborative Divorce